turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 - [Critical problems of ERC20 token standard](https://medium.com/@dexaran820/erc20-token-standard-critical-problems-3c10fd48657b)

 The bottom line always comes down to "show me the money".
 The key to NEAR's success will be its ability to attract capital flows into NEAR through tokens.
-We need to come together as a community to design and build the best token solution and experience on NEAR.
+We need to come together as a community to design and build the best money token solution and experience on NEAR.

 > Hindsight is 20/20